ozanj/rclass/lectures/lecture7/lecture7.md

 ## Lecture overview

-Rare for an analysis dataset to consist of data from only one input dataset.
+It is rare for an analysis dataset to consist of data from only one input dataset.
 For most projects, each analysis dataset contains data from multiple data sources.
 Therefore, you must become proficient in combining data from multiple data sources.

 Two broad topics today: